Become an Expat in the Netherlands

 Cost of living in Amsterdam

-Can Americans retire in the Netherlands
+Can Americans retire in the Netherlands?

-However the downside is that the Netherlands does not offer a specific visa for American retirees.
+The idea of retiring in the Netherlands sounds like an appealing option for Americans seeking a better quality of life, topnotch health care that’s affordable, and living in country with low crime.
+However the bad news is that the Netherlands does not offer a specific visa for American retirees.
 In order to retire in the Netherlands you need to spend five years legally residing in the country and then apply for permanent residency showing proof of funds to support yourself without working.

 Is there free healthcare in the Netherlands?